Timothy Granaderos

 Timothy Granaderos (born September 9, 1986) is an American actor and model.
 He is known for his portrayals of Ash Franklin in the thriller web series Tagged (2016–18), Taylor Price in the TV series In the Vault (2017), and Montgomery de la Cruz in the Netflix teen drama series 13 Reasons Why (2017–20).
-He is currently dating Margaux Brooke.

 Early life and education

 Granaderos was born in Ypsilanti, Michigan, and raised in Portage, Michigan.
 He later moved to Los Angeles to pursue modeling and acting.
 Granaderos is half Filipino.
 His father is a Filipino of the Chavacano ethnic group from Zamboanga admixture.
 Granaderos graduated from Portage Northern High School and later attended Michigan State University, where he majored in advertising and played on the Michigan State Spartans men's soccer team.

 Career

 Acting

 Before beginning his acting career, he worked as a production assistant on the short film Committed.
 In 2016, he played Ash Franklin in the web series Tagged.
 He also appeared in the TV show In the Vault as Taylor Price.

 Granaderos made recurring appearances in the first two seasons of 13 Reasons Why.
 He was promoted to series regular for season 3.
 Granaderos had originally auditioned for the roles of Justin Foley, Tony Padilla and Jeff Atkins, before being cast as Montgomery De La Cruz.

 He was represented by Silver Mass Entertainment and AKA Talent Agency.